NukedArea/ansible-pi-bootstrap/README.md

 # Install python packages from requirements.txt file

-On the ansible manager machine, create a python virtual environment (python 3.8 or newer).
-Use what you prefer.
-You may use [pyenv](https://github.com/pyenv/pyenv).
-This must be done only one.
+On the ansible manager machine, create a python virtual environment ([python}](https://www.python.org/downloads/) 3.8 or newer).
+This step only needs to be done once.
+You may use [pyenv](https://github.com/pyenv/pyenv) or what you prefer.

     # using pyenv